 Contemporary art in a nineteenth-century museum?
-Discover the grandeur and tempestuousness of the ocean at our new exhibition ‘The Sensation of the Sea.
+Discover the grandeur and tempestuousness of the ocean at ‘The Sensation of the Sea.
 In honour of Bas Jan Ader’.
+The exhibition was on display from 14 September 2018 until 6 January 2019.

 For The Sensation of the Sea, guest curator Joanna De Vos has invited several international artists to engage in a dialogue with The Mesdag Collection.
 These contemporary artists are captivated by the grandeur and tempestuousness of the ocean.
 The attraction of the sea is an inexhaustible source of inspiration for them, a ‘battery for the imagination’.